Home - Bookapy Book Preview

 I sat there, surprised.
 “Why not?”

-Col shifted uncomfortably in his chair and didn’t reply.
+Col shifted in his chair and didn’t reply.

-Frau Schmidt, who had been sitting on the sofa, reading, and occasionally joining our conversation when we were stuck for a word, came to sit at the table with us.
+Frau Schmidt, who had been sitting on the sofa, reading, and joining our conversation when we were stuck for the right word, came to sit at the table with us.

 “Willi, I know you and Col are friends and want to share everything.
 But there are some things we cannot share.
-I am sorry, but please believe me when I say they are not bad things, just … things we cannot share.”
+I am sorry.
+Please believe me when I say they are not bad things, but … things we cannot share.”

 I was perplexed.
 “Why not?”

-Frau Schmidt sighed heavily.
-“Willi, you know Germany is divided?”
+Frau Schmidt sighed.
+“Willi, you know since the war, Germany is divided?”

-“Of course, you have.”
-She said, with a smile.
-“Well, there is … disagreement … between the two parts of Germany.
-East Germany, is aligned with the Soviets whilst West Germany, is aligned with England and the USA.
-We are caught up in this … and I can’t tell you any more.”
+“Well, there is bad blood between the two parts of Germany.
+The DDR, East Germany, is aligned with the Soviets, whilst the BRD, West Germany, is aligned with England and the USA.
+We are caught up in that bad blood … and I cannot say more.”

-“Col said you come from Leipzig, in east Germany.”
+“Col said you come from Leipzig.
+That’s in the DDR, East Germany.”

 Frau Schmidt’s eyes pinned Col to his seat.
-After a moment, he shrugged shamefacedly.
+After a moment, he shrugged, looking embarrassed.
 Frau Schmidt leaned across and grasped my hand on the table, her voice low and urgent.
-“It is important you do not tell anyone else.
+“It is important you do not tell anyone else that.
 It must remain a secret.”

-I stared silently at Frau Schmidt as a terrible thought crossed my mind.
-Frau Schmidt peered into my face, trying to work out what I was thinking.
+I stared at Frau Schmidt for several seconds as a terrible thought crossed my mind.
+I saw Frau Schmidt peering into my face, trying to work out what I was thinking.

-“But I don’t know anything – just you are from Leipzig, in east Germany.”
+“But I don’t know anything – only that you are from Leipzig, in the DDR.”

-“And if people know we are from Leipzig, we could be in danger.”
-She paused for a moment.
-“It is possible people are trying to find us.”
-She paused, again.
-“But you can help us: if anyone asks you about us, please tell me.”
+“And if other people know even that, we could be in danger.”
+She paused, deep in thought.
+“It is possible people are trying to find us – or will try to find us – and take us back – or worse.”
+She stopped again.
+“But perhaps you can help us: if anyone asks you about us, please tell me.”

-I could sense how serious this was to her and nodded my head in agreement.
+I could sense how serious this was to her.
+I nodded my head in agreement.

 After a moment, she patted my hand and stood up.
-“Once Col’s English is better, perhaps he can go to the local government school, we cannot afford a private school like yours.
+“Once Col’s English is good enough, perhaps he can go to the local government school.
+We cannot afford a private school like yours.
 Now, how about a piece of cake?”

-Frau Schmidt walked into the kitchen and I heard her gasping.
+Frau Schmidt walked into the kitchen and she gasped.

 “Col, Willi – come here.”